 Spurs take Miami shooting guard Lonnie Walker IV

+SAN ANTONIO (AP) Lonnie Walker IV has simple goals for his rookie season in the NBA.

+Walker wants to work hard, do whatever Gregg Popovich asks of him, win and learn about the world outside of basketball.

-SAN ANTONIO (AP) — The San Antonio Spurs have taken shooting guard Lonnie Walker IV out of Miami with the 18th overall selection in the NBA Draft.
+The 6-foot-4 shooting guard out of Miami found the perfect landing spot with San Antonio and its veteran coach.
+The Spurs took Walker with the 18th overall pick in the NBA Draft on Thursday night.

+”I feel like it’s just God’s message to put me in the right place with the right team,” Walker. ”It’s just time to work, time to prove everyone wrong and I know I’m in the right place at the right time to become something special.”

+Walker was projected as a possible lottery selection, which is why the Spurs never worked out the 19-year-old from Reading, Pennsylvania.

+The Spurs drafted Chimeze Metu, a 6-foot-11 center from USC, with the 49th overall pick in the second round.
+The native of Nigeria averaged 15.7 points and 7.4 rebounds as a junior for the Trojans.

+”We added length and athleticism with both of our picks,” Buford said.

-With uncertainty surrounding the future of Kawhi Leonard, who reportedly requested a trade, the Spurs opted to draft the athletic Walker, who averaged 11.5 points in his lone season with the Hurricanes.
+With uncertainty surrounding the future of Kawhi Leonard, who reportedly requested a trade, the Spurs opted to draft the athletic Walker and Metu.
+Walker will have to battle a crowded backcourt that includes Dejounte Murray, Danny Green, Patty Mills, Bryn Forbes and Brandon Paul.

+”I’m ready to get after it right now,” Walker said. ”If they wanted me to work out and practice right now, I’d do it.
+I’m ready to compete, and at the end of the of the day, I want to be the best.
+I’m addicted to being the best.
+I’m obsessed with being the next great.
+It’s time to be a dog, and it’s just that simple I’ve got something to prove.”

+The Spurs are hoping Walker can team with Murray to form a young, athletic backcourt to help counter the tandems of Stephen Curry and Klay Thompson in Golden State and Chris Paul and James Harden in Houston.

 The Spurs remain optimistic they can persuade Leonard to remain, but the superstar forward reportedly wants to leave the only franchise he has played for.
 Leonard played in only nine games last season while battling a right leg injury.
 His absence along with injuries to Tony Parker, Rudy Gay, Pau Gasol, Kyle Anderson led to San Antonio’s worst season in two decades.